M-E-C-20/PB-Motors/README.md

    - My mentor Rohit discovered that, suing the Galaxy Fold virtual device on Chrome DevTools, the screen had a horizontal scroll bar.
 This was due to the narrowness of the screen comined with more content than could be compressed causingthe table to overflow the window.
      This was fixed by removing some uneccessary words which were bloating the cell sizes in the table.
    - Rohit advised me to redirect my form submission from the contact page to go back to my home page when tested.
 Previously it was redirecting to an external source, Code Institute's form dump page, which he advised me against.
+   - I was made aware that the email input in my form did not require an @ symbol and was missing a name attribute after I submitted my code for review on Slack.
+Thank you to the user Paul for alerting me to this.

 2. ### CSS: